- Anterior: Deep fascia of the leg.

 Deep Peroneal Nerve (Anterior Tibial Nerve)

-The nerve associated with the anterior compartment of the leg is the deep fbular nerve.
-This nerve originates in the lateral compartment of the leg as one of the two divisions of the common fbular nerve.
+The nerve associated with the anterior compartment of the leg is the deep fibular nerve.
+This nerve originates in the lateral compartment of the leg as one of the two divisions of the common fibular nerve.

 The deep fbular nerve passes anteromedially through the intermuscular septum that separates the lateral from the anterior compartments of the leg and then passes deep to the extensor digitorum longus.
 It reaches the anterio interosseous membrane where it meets and descends with the anterior tibial artery.

-The deep fbular nerve innervates all muscles in the anterior compartment then continues into the dorsal aspect of the foot wher it innervates the extensor digitorum brevis, contributes to the innervation of the frst two dorsal interossei muscles, and supplies the skin between the great and second toes.
+The deep fibular nerve innervates all muscles in the anterior compartment then continues into the dorsal aspect of the foot where it innervates the extensor digitorum brevis, contributes to the innervation of the first two dorsal interossei muscles, and supplies the skin between the great and second toes.